MBODM/YoutubeMusicLoader/README.md

 ### What it is:

-- It is just a simple UI tool for the "youtube-dl" console app, to download Youtube videos and convert them to mp3 audio files.
+- It is just a simple UI tool for the "youtube-dl" console app, to download and convert Youtube videos to mp3 files.
 - It needs .NET Core 3.1 to run.
 - It is developed with Visual Studio 2019 as .NET Core WPF app in C#.